 Section 6(f) of the Land and Water Conservation Fund Act (LWCFA), administered by the Interagency Committee for Outdoor Recreation and National Park Service (NPS), pertains to projects that would cause impacts on or result in the permanent conversion of outdoor recreational property acquired with LWCFA assistance.
 The LWCFA established the Land and Water Conservation Fund (LWCF), a matching assistance program providing grants paying half the acquisition and development cost of outdoor recreational sites and facilities.
 Section 6(f) prohibits the conversion of property acquired or developed with these grants to a nonrecreational purpose without approval from the Interagency Committee for Outdoor Recreation and NPS.
-NPS must ensure replacement lands of equal value, location, and usefulness are provided as conditions of approval for land conversions (16 U.S.C. §§ 4601-4 through 460l-11).
+NPS must ensure replacement lands of equal value, location, and usefulness are provided as conditions of approval for land conversions (16 United States Code [U.S.C.] §§ 460l-4 through 460l-11, 36 Code of Federal Regulations [C.F.R.] § 59.3).
 Section 4(f) properties that have received LWCFA assistance are discussed in tables associated with Figures 5-6 and 5-7, beginning on page 5-10.
-All Section 6(f) properties in the Study Area would be avoided and are, therefore, not discussed further.
+All recreational features developed with Section 6(f) funding in the Study Area would be avoided and are, therefore, not discussed further.